web-dave/webdave.de/src/assets/posts/angular-elements.md

  }
 ```

-And you can use the attributeChangedCallback, which is called whenever an attribute from the `observedAttributes` array has changed.
+And you can use the `attributeChangedCallback`, which is called whenever an attribute from the `observedAttributes` array has changed.

 ```typescript
  attributeChangedCallback(attr, oldValue, newValue) {